 The primary objective of theme housing at Washington and Jefferson College is to provide an environment where students can explore the interconnected relationship between what is learned and what is lived.
 The theme communities bring together diverse groups of residents with common intellectual, political, and/or social interests.
-Providing the opportunity for students with similar interests the opportunity to live together and participate in specially designed programs that cater to their interests.
-The Office of Residence Life supports the development of residential communities sustained by commitment to intellectual inquiry, personal and collective introspection, and social action.
+Providing opportunities for students with similar interests the opportunity to live together and participate in specially designed programs that cater to their interests.
+The Office of Residence Life supports the development of residential communities sustained by a commitment to intellectual inquiry, personal and collective introspection, and social action.

-How to create a theme community
+How to Create a Theme Community

-Residents are encouraged to bring forth proposals for theme floors which meet the core goals of our housing program.
+Residents are encouraged to bring forth proposals for theme floors that meet the core goals of our housing program.
 Theme House communities are more than simply a place to live.
 They provide a valuable connection between a students' residential and social experience and the learning that occurs through service to others and the community.
 As such, we hold expectations for what our students will accomplish and learn from living within these communities.

 Current Theme Communities